The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 Skin pores (excretory conduits) are tiny little openings in the skin.
 The sebaceous gland which produces the body’s natural oil called “sebum,” is located in the skin pores.

-It is through these sweat glands that the sebum oil is released to the top surface of the skin.
-Every pore has a hair follicle beneath it, and hairs grow out through this opening.
+It is through these sweat glands that the sebum oil is released to the skin’s top surface.
+Every pore has a hair follicle beneath it, and hairs grow through this opening.

 “A square foot of human skin will contain one hundred forty-four million pores, and supposing that a medium-sized man’s surface is made of fourteen square feet.”